markmenezes11/COMPM091/README.md

 python cove_bcn.py
 ```

-You will need to provide it with a model to train on (see the `DATASET` section in the code), and you will also need to make sure the paths to the CoVe model and GloVe embeddings are correct.
+You will need to provide it with a dataset to train on (see the `DATASET` section in the code), consisting of 2 input sentences and an output class (if there is only one input sentence, then simply duplicate it).
+You will also need to make sure the paths to the CoVe model and GloVe embeddings are correct.
 See `python cove_bcn.py -h` for more details.